neocarto/mapquote/README.md

 This project is intended to be a **collective** one.
 It takes the form of an interactive map based on the cluster method.
 It It is based on the _JavaScript Leaflet library_ and has been entirely designed in _R_ language.

+To see the map, go to [neocarto.github.io/mapquote](https://neocarto.github.io/mapquote/).

->> Feel free to contribute by filling out this form:_https://f.hypotheses.org/wp-content/blogs.dir/1381/files/2019/09/download.svg_
+>> Feel free to contribute by filling out this form: [neocarto.github.io/mapquote/form](https://neocarto.github.io/mapquote/form.html)

 For a French version, go directly to Neocarto: _https://neocarto.hypotheses.org/6502_